List of What I Like About You characters: Recurring

 Ben Sheffield (portrayed by David de Lautour) is Holly's British boyfriend for most of the third season.
 The two met in England when he was performing his music in a pub where Holly traveled during her summer in Paris where she was working to be a tour guide.
-Sparks flew and soon after, Ben joined Holly on a flight to New York.
-When Henry and Vince saw Holly kissing Ben at the airport, they are nevertheless shocked that Holly has moved on while they were in New York waiting for her to return.
+Sparks flew, and soon after, Ben joined Holly on a flight to New York.
+When Henry and Vince saw Holly kissing Ben at the airport, they were nevertheless shocked that Holly had moved on while they were in New York waiting for her to return.
 While Henry manages to part amicably with Holly, Vince remains jealous and unhappy that Holly has chosen to be with someone else entirely.
 To further strain matters, Holly manages to convince Gary and Vince to reluctantly allow Ben to live with them in their apartment.
 Much to Ben and Holly's obliviousness, Vince encourages Holly to break up with Ben frequently, though with no success.
 Ben and Holly break up after only six months together after Holly accidentally says "I love you too, Vince" instead of "I love you too, Ben."
 After the breakup, he writes a song about their breakup called "Holly Tyler Sucks" which Holly wasn't fond of.
 The two managed to remain friends despite their breakup and he continues to live in Vince and Gary's apartment.
 Ben disappears after the third season.
 According to Gary, he was out for the summer, but he never returned.
 It is presumed he went back to Britain.

 Rick (portrayed by Edward Kerr) is Val's old boyfriend and fiancé.
 When she meets him again by chance, he is engaged to Julie, a woman he has very little in common with.
 Rick and Val's feelings for one another resurface and he leaves Julie on their wedding day to be with Val, whom he proposes to.
 However, shortly before his wedding to Val, Holly learns that Rick initiated a meeting with Julie, forcing Val to question Rick's intention on the day of their wedding.
 When he reveals he is afraid of commitment, their wedding is called off.
 Val later learns that he ended up marrying Julie after all; devastated, she spends a whole night drinking and marries Vic by accident.
 In the meantime, Lauren unwittingly pursues an online affair with Rick, which ends when he gets a heart attack while she was making love to him.